Thrice discography

-The discography of Thrice consists of eleven studio albums, two live albums, two compilation albums, five EPs, ten singles, and fifteen music videos.
+The discography of Thrice consists of twelve studio albums, two live albums, two compilation albums, seven EPs, fourteen singles, and eighteen music videos.

 Thrice formed in 1998 in Irvine, California.
-They released Identity Crisis in 2001 and The Illusion of Safety in 2002 through the independent label Sub City Records—an imprint of Hopeless Records.
+They released Identity Crisis in 2000 and The Illusion of Safety in 2002 through the independent label Sub City Records—an imprint of Hopeless Records.
 Shortly thereafter, Thrice signed to the major label Island Records and released their most commercially successful album The Artist in the Ambulance in 2003.
 The album spawned the two radio singles "All That's Left" and "Stare at the Sun" in addition to the promotional single "Under a Killing Moon".
 In 2005, Thrice released Vheissu again through Island.

 In 2007, Thrice signed to Vagrant Records to release their multi-EP project The Alchemy Index.
 The first two EPs were released as The Alchemy Index Vols.
 I & II in 2007, and the final two EPs were released as The Alchemy Index Vols.
 III & IV in 2008.
 This project was followed by 2009's Beggars.
-Thrice released their seventh studio album, Major/Minor, in September 2011.
+Thrice released their eighth studio album Major/Minor in September 2011.